Student and Family Handbook

 A parent/guardian signed District 622 Chromebook/Device User Agreement form will be required by each student to be allowed access to the District’s wireless network.

-The Internet Acceptable Use Policy (524) is summarized on the Student Responsibility Policies tab and can be found online on the District Policies page.
+The Internet Acceptable Use Policy (524) is summarized on the Student Responsibility Policies tab and can be found online at www.isd622.org/ policies.

 Health & Safety Notifications